daxzio/div_gen/README.md

     tb_divider.vhd

-Not currently self checking, but the 2 results that come out, with the valid asserted, should be:
+The two tests are self checking, but the 2 results that come out, with the valid asserted, should be:

     0x010203
     0x010100